TrafeX/docker-wordpress/README.md

 * Uses PHP 8.4 for the best performance, low cpu usage & memory footprint
 * Can safely be updated without losing data
 * Fully configurable because wp-config.php uses the environment variables you can pass as an argument to the container
-* Also includes redis server and redis-cache plugin
+* Includes redis server and redis-cache plugin
-* Also includes nginx reverse proxy server to use Wordpress securely via HTTPS
+* Includes nginx reverse proxy server to use Wordpress securely via HTTPS
 * Includes a few php.ini optimizations.
 You can always load your own php.ini for further modifications.